MatinaDataEngineer/DSTI-AWS/MNIST_WebApp.md

 ### Step 1: Install Jupiter on a **public** EC2 instance (**Dev**) and train the Neural Network model
 *(normally must be done on a GPU machine) We will use keras and tensaflow.
 After training the model, you shut it down*
 1. Launch a public EC2 Instance
-		a.
-Go to EC2 Service, to Instances screen and click on "Launch Instance" button
+	1. Go to EC2 Service, to Instances screen and click on "Launch Instance" button
-		b.
-Select **Amazon Linux 2 AMI (HVM), SSD Volume Type**
+	2. Select **Amazon Linux 2 AMI (HVM), SSD Volume Type**
-		c.
-Instance Type: use free tier t2.micro (we will upgrade it later, before training the model)
+	3. Instance Type: use free tier t2.micro (we will upgrade it later, before training the model)
-		d.
-VPC: **VPC_A19P1**
+	4. VPC: **VPC_A19P1**
-		e.
-Subnet: **PublicSubnet1_A19P1**
+	5. Subnet: **PublicSubnet1_A19P1**
-		f.
-Auto-assign IP: **enable **(because we will shut it down after training)
+	6. Auto-assign IP: **enable **(because we will shut it down after training)
-		g.
-Storage: **16 GB**
+	7. Storage: **16 GB**
-		h.
-Tag: Name **AI_Dev**
+	8. Tag: Name **AI_Dev**
-		i.
-New Security Group: **SG_AI_Dev** with 2 Inbound rules:
+	9. New Security Group: **SG_AI_Dev** with 2 Inbound rules:
 		i.
 SSH to port 22 from MyIP
 		ii.
 Custom TCP to port range 8888-8898 from Anywhere (for Jupyter)
-		j.
-Click on Launch Instance (using an existing key pair e.g. A19_Project1.pem)
+	10. Click on Launch Instance (using an existing key pair e.g. A19_Project1.pem)
 2. Install on it Anaconda
-		a.
-Connect with ssh to your instance
+	1. Connect with ssh to your instance
 		```sh
 		ssh -i Downloads/"A19_Project1.pem" ec2-user@18.205.163.6
 		```
-		b.
-Update OS packages
+	2. Update OS packages
 		```sh
 		sudo yum update -y
 		```
-		c. install Anaconda distribution for Linux (https://www.anaconda.com/distribution/) (copy link address and paste it to wget)
+	3. install Anaconda distribution for Linux (https://www.anaconda.com/distribution/) (copy link address and paste it to wget)
 		```sh
 		wget  https://repo.anaconda.com/archive/Anaconda3-2019.10-Linux-x86_64.sh
 		bash Anaconda3-2019.10-Linux-x86_64.sh
 		```
 	![Alt text](pics/InstallingAnaconda.png?raw=true "InstallingAnaconda")
-		d.
-Check Anaconda
+	4. Check Anaconda
 		```sh
 		conda init # if command not found, reconnect with ssh to the instance
 		```